Initialize your Kedro project

 kedro mlflow init --env=<other-environment>

-MlflowNodeHook) for the plugin to work.
+MlflowHook) to make the plugin work.

 Declaring hooks through auto-discovery (for